Kuh Kamar, North Khorasan

-Kuh Kamar (كوه كمر, also Romanized as Kūh Kamar; also known as Gav Kamar and Kūk Kamar) is a village in Baba Aman Rural District, in the Central District of Bojnord County, North Khorasan Province, Iran.
-At the 2006 census, its population was 434, in 92 families.
+Kuh Kamar (كوه كمر) (Note: Also romanized as Kūh Kamar; also known as Gav Kamar and Kūk Kamar) is a village in Baba Aman Rural District of the Central District in Bojnord County, North Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 434 in 92 households.
+The following census in 2011 counted 346 people in 96 households.
+The 2016 census measured the population of the village as 379 people in 105 households.